apatika/TWeen/README.md

 # TWeen.js – a Minimalist JavaScript Tween Library

-TWeen is a minimalist JavaScript library for modern browsers.
+TWeen is a minimalist JavaScript Tween Library for modern browsers.

+It uses the Robert Penner's easing functions.

 You do not need JQuery to use it but you can pass a JQuery element if you want.
 It is up to you.